andrew-vant/romtool/src/romtool/templates/monolithic.md

 dump are derived from the same underlying code and definitions; to the extent that the dump is correct, the structure specs should be too.

+This document applies to the following specific ROM version:

+{{ rom | identifiers }}

 If you are writing a tool to edit the game, start here, at the top.
 If you simply want to see what's in the game data, you can skip ahead to the [Data Dump](#data-dump) section.